Dead Ringer (1964)

 “You really hate me, don’t you?
 You’ve never forgiven me in all these years.”

 The visual effects are simple, but effective.
 The camera work (this is cinematographer Ernest Haller’s last movie) and editing are clever enough to make you believe the twin sisters are real.
-Davis does, of course, a phenomenally good job here (she played twins in A Stolen Life), but one can’t underestimate the skill required to create the proper illusion.
+Davis does, of course, a phenomenally good job here (she also played twins in A Stolen Life), but one can’t underestimate the skill required to create the proper illusion.
 Andre Previn’s (Irma la Douce) jazzy music score is a plus.

 Conclusions & Final Thoughts: